College: Robinson

 - Critical theory

-- Hermeneutics and information theory; the 'pre-history' of cybernetics (19th-c)
+- Hermeneutics and information theory; cybernetics in the nineteenth century

-- Cultural materialism and the work of Raymond Williams.
+- Cultural Studies; cultural materialism; the work of Raymond Williams.

 Publications